-Utility Construction Agreement
+Utility Construction Agreements

-The District has entered into a "Utility Construction Agreement" with the Developer governing the development of water, wastewater and drainage facilities on land within the District and the reimbursement for certain of the costs of such development through the issuance of bonds by the District.
+The District has entered into utility construction agreements with the Developers governing the development of water, wastewater, drainage, and parks and recreational facilities serving the District and the reimbursement for certain of the costs of such development through the issuance of bonds by the District.

-Agricultural Waiver
+Agricultural Waivers

-A portion of the undeveloped acreage within the District is subject to an agricultural exemption, however, the Developer has executed a "Waiver of Special Appraisal", which is recorded in the real property records of Williamson County, and is a covenant running with the land, waiving the right to have the land located within Sections One-A, One-B, Two and Three classified as agricultural, open-space or timberland.
-In addition, the Developer has waived the right to have the lots and houses (if any) classified as business inventory.
-Such agreement may not be modified without the approval of the TCEQ and is binding on purchasers of such land from the Developer.
+A portion of the undeveloped acreage within the District is subject to an agricultural exemption; however, PGL and WEDCO have executed agreements, which are recorded in the real property records of Travis County, and are covenants running with the land, waiving the right to have land located within the District classified as agricultural, open-space or timberland.
+In addition, the Developers have waived the right to have the lots and houses (if any) classified as business inventory.
+Such agreements may not be modified without the approval of the TCEQ and are binding on purchasers of such land from the Developers.
 See "TAXING PROCEDURES - Property Subject to Taxation by the District."